sarahciston/codingcare/posts/0critintro.md

 Sustaining feminst servers takes "years of intense collective learning" (Kleesattel [@sollfrankAestheticsCommons2021]).
 "Tensions, ambivalences and immanent differences are uncomfortable and messy—and precisely therefore crucial for [...]
 Feminist Server Art," says Kleesattel.
 It holds "interrelated dimensions of actual hardware and software, common infrastructures, limited resources, care- and service labors, more-than-human poetics and speculative fabulations."

 <!-- participation is not a design fix @sloaneParticipationNotDesign2022 -->

+#### Queer feminist infrastructures, technocraft, and handmade media praxis

+(body performance art histories, queer toy cameras)

+>"resistance in the materials" (positive, from tools we made, or lazy/negative a learning curve as an outsider) (Nowviskie, from methodologies class)

+queer use (see interstitial)

 ### Re-mixed material metaphors